MaxITService/OneClickPrompts/code-notes.md

 # Code Notes

 Instructions for AI: do not remove comments!
 MUST NOT REMOVE COMMENTS.
+Unless asked.

 This document summarizes the non-profile state centralization changes and how to work with them.
 Profile management remains unchanged and continues to use the existing implementation and keys.

-## Overview
+## Overview of profile handling:

 - Centralized non-profile state is handled by a new service-worker module: modules/service-worker-auxiliary-state-store.js.
 - config.js remains the single messaging entry point and now delegates only non-profile handlers to StateStore.